East Deck Motel Family Resort

 The East Deck Motel, formerly in Ditch Plains, Suffolk County, New York in the US, was a resort establishment from 1954 to 2016.
-Spanning five acres of beachfront property, the motel offered an array of amenities to ensure guests access to a beach vacation experience.
-The options ranged from a swim in the state-of-the-art pool, to barbecue gatherings, morning yoga sessions, or simply indulging in the Montauk sunshine on the beach.
-The East Deck's location, one mile east of the village of Montauk and the Montauk Harbor, allowed for access to attractions such as the Montauk Downs State Park Golf Course, town restaurants and nightlife.
-The East Deck had a dependable jetty break, ideal for surfing or fishing.
-Situated on Ditch Plain beach, the location offers a view of one of the South Fork's most frequented surfing destinations.
+Spanning five acres of beachfront property, Amenities included a swimming pool, barbecue areas, and morning yoga sessions.
+The property was located one mile east of the village of Montauk and Montauk Harbor, near the Montauk Downs State Park Golf Course, restaurants, and nightlife.
+The motel was located near a jetty break used for surfing and fishing.
+Ditch Plains beach is a surfing destination on the South Fork.
 Fishing tours were available in Montauk Harbor nearby.